d2l-ai/d2l-en/chapter_linear-networks/image-classification-dataset.md

 * Fashion-MNIST is an apparel classification dataset consisting of images representing 10 categories.
 We will use this dataset in subsequent sections and chapters to evaluate various classification algorithms.
 * We store the shape of any image with height $h$ width $w$ pixels as $h \times w$ or ($h$, $w$).
-* Data loaders are a key component for efficient performance.
-Rely on well-implemented data loaders that exploit high-performance computing to avoid slowing down your training loop.
+* Data iterators are a key component for efficient performance.
+Rely on well-implemented data iterators that exploit high-performance computing to avoid slowing down your training loop.

 ## Exercises

 1. Does reducing the `batch_size` (for instance, to 1) affect the reading performance?
-1. The data loader performance is important.
+1. The data iterator performance is important.
 Do you think the current implementation is fast enough?
 Explore various options to improve it.
 1. Check out the framework's online API documentation.
 Which other datasets are available?

 :begin_tab:`mxnet`